 Of course, gum disease is largely preventable, starting with brushing at least twice daily, flossing (or otherwise cleaning interdentally) at least once a day, and getting regular cleanings from your biological dentist.
 If you don’t smoke, don’t start, and if you do smoke or vape, quit.
 That, plus a healthy diet and exercise, plenty of water, and quality sleep are the basics for good oral and overall health.

 And if you already have it?
-Treatment is key, including non-invasive laser therapies like LANAP.
+Treatment is key.
 In fact, research suggests that perio treatment may reduce your blood pressure, reduce inflammation, and even help those with chronic conditions like diabetes, arthritis, or kidney disease better manage symptoms.
 This can mean lower overall healthcare costs, too.

 Preventing or treating gum disease should be a priority in maintaining overall health and minimizing your risk for systemic infections and diseases.
 The price of untreated periodontal disease – especially now – is just too important to ignore.